ALMARDHIAH/portfolio/README.md

 >
 >Source: OpenStreetMap

+## Appreciation
+A big thanks to my final year project supervisor, *Prof. Madya Dr. Fatimah Abdul Razak* for guiding me throughout this project and shaping my way of thinking.

 ## Why analyzing Putrajaya's road network?
 In early 2001, the **Federal Administrative Centre of Malaysia** were **relocated** from Kuala Lumpur **to Putrajaya** due to **congestion** issue.
 - In the early planning of Putrajaya, an efficient transportation system was emphasized to connect facilities, services, and workplaces.